Science Village Scandinavia AB is working towards a new Science Center in Lund.

 Nobelparken, is located just a short distance from the southern entrance of Kunskapsparken.
 Brunnshögstorget is the closest tram station.
 Nobelparken offers a variety of different themes: the outdoor gym, the cosy dancing floor with beautiful string lights and free-for-all loudspeakers, the area of tipi huts, the playground, the swings, the basketball courtyard, and the vast greenery in the middle of the park offering a perfect spot for either a picnic or the popular Swedish games kubb (wikipedia) or brännboll (wikipedia).

-The closest gym to Science Village is free.
-Its the wonderful outdoor gym in Nobelparken, also there’s a ball court so, bring your a-game.
-It’s here.
+One of the closest gyms to Science Village is free – the wonderful outdoor gym in Nobelparken.
+There is a ball court nearby, so make sure to bring your a-game.

-To work in Lund you have huge opportunities to choose your surroundings, there are plenty of sleepy villages, coastal towns, gravel roads and city apartments.
+To work in Lund, you will have a huge opportunity to choose your surroundings, there are plenty of sleepy villages, coastal towns, gravel roads and city apartments.
 It is even possible to live in central Copenhagen and commute across (and under) the water (55 minutes).
 In terms of prices, it is more expensive per sqm the closer you get to the big cities.
 However, there is plenty of less expensive options in Skåne and it is a small region where most commutes are less than 40 minutes.

 Expats and swedes alike have three options when it comes to long term accommodation